GustavoHCruz/llmflowstack/README.md

 ## Installation

-You can install it directly from the local repository (development mode):
+You can install it directly from the local repository:

 ```bash
 git clone <REPOSITORY_URL>